-The Austin divorce team at Capps Law Firm, PLLC listens closely to each client.
-We can help you decide how to address your family law issues – whether you are best served by representation, mediation, or collaborative law.
+The team at Capps Law Firm, PLLC listens closely to each client.
+We can guide you through deciding how to address your family law issues – whether you are best served by representation, mediation, or collaborative law.

 For Mediation Bookings

 Mediation is when a neutral person, called a mediator, meets with the parties to help facilitate an agreement.
 An agreement is not required and the mediator has no power to force the parties to settle.

 To book a half day mediation with Kelly Capps, please click here to schedule.

 To book a full day mediation with Kelly Capps, please click here to schedule.